ProtoSchool/protoschool.github.io/README.md

 Select the appropriate boilerplate Vue file for your lesson from the `tutorials/boilerplates` directory:

-- `boilerplate-standard.vue` for a lesson with a coding excercise  which does not require a file upload
+- `boilerplate-standard.vue` for a lesson with a coding exercise which does not require a file upload
 - `boilerplate-file-upload.vue` for a lesson with a coding exercise that requires a file upload
 - `boilerplate-no-exercise.vue` for a text-only lesson